 - The regulations that govern the MR/DD Waiver Program require eligible individuals to have a diagnosis of Mental Retardation (and/or a related condition), which must be severe and chronic, in conjunction with substantial deficits in three (3) or more of the major life areas.
-"Substantially limited" is defined on standardized measures of adaptive behavior scores as three (3) standard deviations below the mean or less than one (1) percentile when derived from non MR normative populations or in the average range or equal to or below the seventy fifth (75) percentile when derived from MR normative populations.
-Additionally, policy states that the individual must require and benefit from continuous active treatment and need the same level of care and services that is provided in an ICF/MR institutional setting. - While the documentation submitted for review identifies an eligible diagnosis for participation in the MR/DD Waiver Program, the evidence fails to demonstrate that the Claimant has substantial adaptive deficits in three (3) of the (6) six major life areas used to determine functionality. - 3) Whereas the evidence does not support the need for the same level of care and services that is provided in an ICF/MR institutional setting, the Department was correct in denying the Claimant's application for participation in the Medicaid MR/DD Waiver Program.
+"Substantially limited" is defined on standardized measures of adaptive behavior scores as three (3) standard deviations below the mean or less than one (1) percentile when derived from non MR normative populations, or in the average range or equal to or below the seventy-fifth (75) percentile when derived from MR normative populations.
+The presence of substantial deficits must be supported not only by the relevant test scores, but also the narrative descriptions contained in the documentation submitted for review emphasis added. - 2) The evidence in this case fails to demonstrate that the Claimant is demonstrating a substantial adaptive deficit in three (3) or more of the six (6) major life areas. - 3) Based on the evidence presented at the hearing, the Department was correct in denying the Claimant's application for participation in the Medicaid MR/DD Waiver Program as the Claimant has not demonstrated medical eligibility.